Skip to main content

 A collection of common questions about the Enigm ecosystem.

 Enigm is the private messaging product in the Enigm ecosystem.
-It provides secure messaging, secure calls, account onboarding, device association, Active Defense, multi-device workflows, VPN Service usage, and Proxy Network traffic separation.
+It provides secure messaging, secure calls, PIN-gated app access, device association, Active Defense, multi-device workflows, Enigm Proxy traffic separation, and VPN Service usage.
+Account creation is performed through Enigm Command.

-Enigm Command is the web control panel for account lifecycle, device visibility, session control, Enigm Server management, Enigm eSIM management, Enigm Key device visibility, product lifecycle, payment workflows, and managed-device operations.Enigm Command is not a messaging client and does not provide plaintext access to messages, attachments, calls, or private keys.
+Enigm Command is the web control panel for account creation, account lifecycle, critical-operation PIN authorization, device visibility, session control, Enigm Server management, Enigm eSIM management, Enigm Key device visibility, product lifecycle, training, payment workflows, and managed-device operations.Enigm Command is not a messaging client and does not provide plaintext access to messages, attachments, calls, or private keys.

 Enigm Server is a dedicated private messaging environment for approved Enigm users.
 It supports controlled membership, server ID join requests, administrator approval, region selection, and lifecycle control over server-scoped encrypted content.Server administrators can manage membership and encrypted content availability.
 They cannot read message plaintext, attachment plaintext, user communications, or private key material.